+Keystrokes Display

+0 ENTER 0.0000 Key lower limit into

+Y-register.

+gπ 3.1416 Key upper limit into

+X-register.

-Keystrokes Display 0 ENTER 0.0000 Key lower limit into Y-register. g m 3.1416 Key upper limit into X-register. gRAD 3.1416 (If not already in Radians mode.) f SCI 2 3.14 00 Set display format to SCI 2. f / , 1 1.38 00 Integral approximated in SCI 2. x z y 1.88 -03 Uncertainty of SCI 2 approximation.
+g RAD 3.1416 (If not already in Radians mode.)

+f SCI 2 3.14 00 Set display format to SCI 2.

+f \int{y}^{x} 1 1.38 00 Integral approximated in SCI 2.

+$x \ge y$ 1.88 -03 Uncertainty of SCI 2

+approximation.

 The integral is 1.38 ± 0.00188 .
 Since the uncertainty would not affect the approximation until its third decimal place, you can consider all the displayed digits in this approximation to be accurate.
-In general, though, it is difficult to anticipate how many
+In general, though, it is difficult to anticipate how many digits in an approximation will be unaffected by its uncertainty.
+This depends on the particular function being integrated, the limits of integration, and the display format.

 ^{} No algorithm for numerical integration can compute the exact difference between its approximation and the actual integral.
-But the algorithm in the HP-15C estimates an "upper bound" on this difference, which is the uncertainty of the approximation.
-For example, if the integral Si(2) is 1.6054 ± 0.0001 , the approximation to the integral is 1.6054 and its uncertainty is 0.0001.
+But the algorithm in the HP 15c estimates an "upper bound" on this difference, which is the uncertainty of the approximation.
+For example, if the integral Si(2) is 1.6054 ± 0.0001, the approximation to the integral is 1.6054 and its uncertainty is 0.0001.
 This means that while we don't know the exact difference between the actual integral and its approximation, we do know that it is highly unlikely that the difference is bigger than 0.0001.
 (Note the first footnote on page 200.)